Macuyiko/blog/content/2012/2012_05_attempt-at-making-javascripthtml5.md

 ###  The Retry (Using the Watchmaker library)

 As an extra exercise, I rewrote a [very basic version of the algorithm using Java](https://github.com/Macuyiko/sliceit-genetic-java).
-To implement the genetic algorithm, I opted to give the excellent,Â thoroughÂ [Watchmaker library](http://watchmaker.uncommons.org/) a go.
+To implement the genetic algorithm, I opted to give the excellent, thorough [Watchmaker library](http://watchmaker.uncommons.org/) a go.

 Just for fun, I recorded a timelapse of some of my coding: